Find the Best Tankless Water Heater Installation Contractors Near You

 What is the warranty on a tankless water heater?

-Tankless water heater warranties differ by manufacturer.
-Look for units with good warranty coverage, as this will protect your investment in case of defects or premature failure.
-The length of these coverage terms can also vary, so confirm details with the seller or manufacturer before buying.
+Tankless water heater warranties can vary depending on the brand and model.
+Most manufacturers offer warranties on parts, and some installers also provide separate labor warranties The length of these coverage terms can also vary, so confirm details with the seller or manufacturer before buying.
 Typical warranties for tankless water heaters range from 5 to 15 years for the heat exchanger, with shorter warranties for other components.

 Where is the best place to install a tankless water heater?